Gangs of New York: The History That Inspired the Movie

 Many were outraged and saw this as a rich man's war and a poor man's fight.
 It has also been theorized that this riot was led by the Irish in fear of an overwhelming amount of freed black slaves migrating to New York City after the war to compete with Irish jobs.

 It would be the Black Joke Fire Company who would kick off the riot by leading a crowd of around 500 to attack and ransack the assistant Ninth District Provost Marshal's Office, where the drawing of the draft was taking place.

 Rioters would continue throughout the city looting, burning, fighting, and killing.
 Blacks were highly targeted and used as scapegoats for the rioters to vent their rage on.
 Brutality among the blacks during this riot was the worst the city has ever seen.

-Although not completely 100% accurate, the real history of Gangs of New York is greatly depicted in this movie.
-The attitudes that reflected anti-Irish sentiments, dissension about the Civil War among New York citizens, and the attitudes towards the blacks by Nativists and Irish immigrants was thick with historical realism.
+Although not completely 100% accurate, the real history of the gangs of New York is depicted very well in this movie.
+The attitudes that reflected anti-Irish sentiments, dissension about the Civil War among New York citizens and the attitudes towards the blacks by Nativists and Irish immigrants was thick with historical realism.

-Gangs of New York is a massive achievement and a movie masterpiece that captures one of the worst times in American history - a time that shows us a part of our past.
-However, like they say, the past is never far behind.
+Gangs of New York is a massive achievement and a movie masterpiece that captures one of the worst times in American history: a time that shows us a part of our past.
+However, as they say, the past is never far behind.

-Even though we may have not known about these events prior to the movie, these turmoils and attitudes are nothing new and have followed America throughout it's history.
+Even though we may not have known about these events before the movie, these turmoils and attitudes are nothing new and have followed America throughout its history.
 Perhaps, even to the present day.
-The real history of Gangs of New York isn't really that far behind us at all, and maybe or maybe not, this was Scorsese's intention to show us that in this movie.
+The real history of Gangs of New York isn't really that far behind us at all, and this was something that Scorsese wanted to show us in this movie.